graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 }
 ```

-Note that pursuant to GraphQL specifications, if a field is optional, not supplied, and has no default, it will not be in the dictionary.
+Note that pursuant to GraphQL specifications, if a field is optional, not supplied, and has no default,
+it will not be in the dictionary.

-For untyped `InputObjectGraphType` classes, like shown above, the default behavior of `ParseDictionary` will be to return the dictionary. `GetArgument<T>` will still attempt to convert a dictionary to the requested type via `ObjectExtensions.ToObject` as it did before.
+For untyped `InputObjectGraphType` classes, like shown above, the default behavior of `ParseDictionary`
+will be to return the dictionary. `GetArgument<T>` will still attempt to convert a dictionary to the
+requested type via `ObjectExtensions.ToObject` as it did before.

 ### Experimental Features / Applied Directives

-> Ability to apply directives to the schema elements and expose user-defined meta-information via introspection - `schema.EnableExperimentalIntrospectionFeatures()`.
+> Ability to apply directives to the schema elements and expose user-defined meta-information
+  via introspection - `schema.EnableExperimentalIntrospectionFeatures()`.
 > See https://github.com/graphql/graphql-spec/issues/300 for more information.

-(sungram3r todo)
+(sungram3r todo: write separate page on these features, write a simple summary and reasoning here, and add link to new page)

 ### Ability to Sort Introspection Results